Percy Main Amateurs F.C.: History

-The club was established in 1919 by demobilised soldiers returning after fighting in World War I. They joined the Northern Amateur League, going on to win the league title in their first season.
+The club was established in 1913, joining the newly formed North Shields & District Junior League, a competition for 14 - 16 year olds, one of three teams from the village, along with Percy Main Black Watch and Percy Main Celtic.
+The first season was to see the team finish as runners-up to Preston Colliery Athletic, losing 0 - 1 in the Championship play-off at the fourth attempt following three drawn games!
+Next season,1914 - 15, the Amateurs entered the Shields & District Church League 'B' Division and finished the season as Champions, while also winning the league's Knock-out Competition by defeating South Shields Wenlock in the final at Green Lane by 3 - 1.
+By now, war was beginning to take its toll as throughout the season, teams began to lose staff and players and had to fold.
+Season 1915 - 16 saw Percy Main Amateurs playing only in occasional friendly matches.
+For 1916 - 17, Percy Main Amateurs joined the South Shields & District League, with the club adding a second side, Percy Main Amateurs 'A', playing in the North Shields Junior Alliance.
+This league was for ages between 15 - 17 but again, war badly impacted the league and 16 teams in January 1917 had reduced to 12 teams by mid-February.
+The season following, 1917 - 18, saw Percy Main Amateurs back to a single team, competing in the North Shields & District Junior League.
+The team included players from both Percy Main Amateurs and Percy Main Amateurs 'A' and some who had represented both sides, details are, understandably, hard to come by, however.
+Season 1918 - 19 is also, sadly, under recorded, however, Percy Main Amateurs were playing in the South Shields & District League.
+This season also saw the beginning of Percy Main Amateurs long tradition of appearing in charitable fund-raising games and two were held during the season.
+In November 1918 against Palmers (Jarrow) and in May 1919 against Cullercoats at Hawkey's Lane, to raise funds for the family of a local soldier who was lost in action.
+For the season 1919 - 20, the club was bolstered by demobilised soldiers returning after fighting in World War I. They joined the Northern Amateur League, going on to win the league title in their first season.
 They were also winners of the Northumberland Minor Cup, beating Byker St. Lawrence 2–1 in the final at Croft Park in Blyth in front of a crowd of around 5,000.
 A special train had been put on to bring fans up from Percy Main.
 Although tradition has the club's colours as claret and blue, at that time they were blue and white.
 The Northern Amateur League was won again the following season, with the club also winning the Tynemouth War Memorial Shield, defeating Whitley Athletic 2–1 after extra time at Hawkey's Lane before a crowd of almost 6,000.
 Following these initial successes, the club made an application to join the Northern Alliance, but were rejected.
 The club were subsequently runners-up in the league, the league cup and the Tynemouth Dispensary Cup in 1921–22.
 The following season saw them win the Tynemouth Dispensary Cup Final with a 1–0 win over New York United.